SOE - Reading Graduate Program

 RDG 799 Cr.3-6

 Upon successful completion of required courses for the program, students will critically examine issue(s), problems, and trend(s) related to literacy education and write their master's thesis.
 They will complete a thesis under the supervision of a faculty mentor.
 Repeatable for credit - maximum six.
-Prerequisite: at least 21 credits or equivalent.
+Prerequisite: at least 21 credits or equivalent in the graduate Reading Program.
 Pass/Fail grading.
 Offered Fall, Spring, Summer.